JoJoDeveloping/MCPaletteDither/README.md

 ## Why?
 Minecraft is a game made by Mojang.
 In there, there are maps which can be used to display arbitrary images.
 Unfortunately these images are constrained by a palette of usable colors, which at the time of writing contains 204 entries.

 It's an accepted solution to dither colors in order to get the human eye to perceive more colors than there actually are.
 For more information on dithering, see [Numberphile's videos on them](https://www.youtube.com/watch?v=IviNO7iICTM&t=383s).

 I needed a solution that is both fast and in-place / runnable on a GPU.
 So I came up with this palette-based approach.
-Since there are only about 16 million colors, and modern GPUs have a multiple of that as available memory, we can save some of that to store a table telling us which RGB colors maps to which palette colors in what order.
+Since there are only about 16 million colors, and modern GPUs have a multiple of that as available memory, we can savely use some of that to store a table telling us which RGB colors maps to which palette colors in what order.

 ## What algorithm is used
 This algorithm is based on and adapted from [Yliluoma's ordered dithering algorithm](https://bisqwit.iki.fi/story/howto/dither/jy/).
 A short description is: